DoD Awards Boeing $758.8M for Block 40/45 JBP Phase 3 Production

 Plain-Language Summary

 Department of Defense obligated $758.8 million to THE BOEING COMPANY for work described as: BLOCK 40/45 FULL RATE PRODUCTION JBP PHASE 3 Key points: 1.
-Significant contract value for a critical defense program.
-2. Sole-source award to a major defense contractor.
-3. Long-term contract with a substantial period of performance.
-4. Potential for cost overruns and schedule delays inherent in large defense projects.
+Significant contract value for advanced aircraft production.
+2. Sole-source award to Boeing raises competition concerns.
+3. Long duration suggests sustained program needs.
+4. Cost-plus contract type may lead to cost overruns.

 Value Assessment